Forming an Arterio-Venous (AV) fistula

 Will the procedure hurt?

 The local anaesthetic injection will sting a little to begin with, but this quickly wears off, and the area will soon feel numb.
 You may feel some pressure as the surgeon performs the procedure, but it will not hurt.
 Once any numbness wears off after the procedure, the area may feel bruised.
-Any discomfort from this will be helped by taking pain relief medication such as paracetamol.
-Please follow the dosage instructions in the pack.
+Any discomfort from this will be helped by taking pain relief medicine such as paracetamol.

 How long will the procedure take?